smithajo/GCP/README.md

 <div align="center">
  <p>resource <img src="https://render.githubusercontent.com/render/math?math=\leftrightarrow"> access_type <img src="https://render.githubusercontent.com/render/math?math=\leftrightarrow"> user/identity</p>
 </div>

+ * Custom roles can only be assigned at project or organizational level, and not on folders.
+ * Can give roles/permissions to resources through service accounts, eg: Giving a VM instance permission to access a cloud storage bucket and not allowing external connection to it.
+ * Service account is also a resource, it can have IAM policies attached to it.
+ *

 # Stackdriver workspace (Cloud monitoring/Debugging)
  **Logging**: allows to store search and set alerts for log data within GCP,